traumverloren/haute-codeture/haute-codeture.md

 A lightweight messaging protocol<br/>optimized for high-latency or unreliable networks

-^Invented in 1999
+^ Invented in 1999

-^Need a solution that allowed for minimal battery loss and minimal bandwidth connecting sensors over satellite connection.
+^ Need a solution that allowed for minimal battery loss and minimal bandwidth connecting sensors over satellite connection.

+^ I could give a whole talk about MQTT but wanna highlight the things that I thought were the most awesome.

 ---